mdickinson/bigfloat/Doc/reference.rst

 Introduction
 ------------

-MPFR is a portable library written in C for arbitrary-precision arithmetic on floating-point numbers.
+MPFR is a portable C library for arbitrary-precision arithmetic on floating-point numbers.
 It provides precise control over precisions and rounding modes and gives correctly-rounded platform-independent results.

 The :mod:`bigfloat` module provides a convenient and friendly Python interface to the operations and functions provided by MPFR.
 The main